mWater/mwater-visualization/src/quickfilter/README.md

 For text and enum, a plain string

 For date and datetime, { op: some op, exprs: array of exprs.
-The date will be added as first expr when compiled }
+The date will be added as first expr when compiled and `table` will be set }